 Treatment of acromegaly is directed by an endocrinologist, a physician who specializes in diseases of the endocrine system.

 A diagnosis of acromegaly in adults is often overlooked or delayed because symptoms generally develop slowly over years.
 In addition, symptoms are often nonspecific and are common symptoms of many other conditions.
-These include aging, menopause, perimenopause, chronic fatigue syndrome, arthritis, carpal tunnel syndrome, hypertension, and ...more misdiagnosis »
+These include aging, menopause, perimenopause, chronic fatigue syndrome, arthritis, carpal tunnel syndrome, hypertension, and heart disease. ...more misdiagnosis »

 Symptoms of Acromegaly

 See full list of 58